vladikcomper/md-modules/utils/convsym/README.md

 ## Version history

+### Version 2.12 (2024-12-11)

+* Added support for symbol references instead of raw offsets in `-ref` and `-org` options:
+  - Specify `-ref @MySymbol` to substitute offset of `MySymbol` from the symbol table (before any transformations or filtering);
+  - This is useful, for example, if you need to write symbol table pointer in ROM, but you don't know pointer's offset beforehand - you can now reference it by symbol name.

+* Minor stability improvements and general optimizations;
+* Document more usage examples in the README.

 ### Version 2.11 (2024-12-08)

 * Added new `txt` input parser to parse arbitrary text files; ConvSym can now parse SGDK's `symbols.txt` file.